 In some cases, local authority planning departments publish interactive maps on their websites, which allow you to search for all planning legislation relevant to your home.
 If your local authority doesn’t, you’ll need to put in a call to the planning department itself.

-The number-one priority for Conservation Area administrators is avoiding unwarranted demolition.
+The number-one priority in Conservation Areas is avoiding unwarranted demolition.
 You will need planning permission in order to demolish a building in a Conservation Area unless:

 Demolition is defined as the removal of the whole building, not just part of it.
 However, the removal of the building except the key frontage would still amount to demolition.
 It is worth checking with your local authority before removing any building.